 - If your Rx is unable to be filled early, ask your doctor to give you a medication order (paper copy of your prescription) that you can take with you on your trip.

 - Alternatively, if your prescription runs out while you’re on your trip, you can transfer it to a nearby pharmacy (if traveling within the U.S.) and pick up your medication there.
 If you have trouble transferring it, ask your doctor to call it in instead.

 2. Ask Your Doctor About Adjusting Your Medication Schedule Prior to Traveling

 If you’ll be traveling to a different time zone, this can potentially disrupt your medication schedule.
 Talk to your doctor about how you should manage the time zone differences.
 WebMD suggests setting an alarm on your phone that will keep you on track2, but be sure to have a discussion with your primary care provider about the best way to stay on your medication schedule while traveling.

-Avoid Delays at Airport Security
+3. Know the TSA Rules to Avoid Delays at Airport Security

 You are allowed to fly with your medications, but here are several points to keep in mind from the Transportation Security Administration (TSA)3.